abpy/improved-sapling-tree-generator/README.md

 * new method to rotate branches evenly around a tree with splits in the trunk
 * leaf shape can now be set to make mesh for dupliFaces or dupliVerts
 * crown taper to shorten trunk splits farther from the center of the tree
+* the height that pruning starts can be set separately from trunk height
+* base size for secondary branch levels

 ######notes
 'leaf bend' seems to be broken and probably shouldn't be used, it may be removed soon